Swargadwara

 Swargadwara (ସ୍ୱର୍ଗ ଦ୍ୱାର; lit.
-'Gateway to Heaven') is a cremation ground and one of India's most auspicious mortuary sites.
+'Gateway to Heaven') is a cremation ground considered one of India's most auspicious mortuary sites.
 It is located at on the shore of Bay of Bengal (called Mahodadhi), about a mile to the south of Jagannath Temple and southeastern area of the city Puri in Odisha.
-Where anyone can watch the cremations from a respectful distance.
 Generally the Hindus believe that, by cremation in Swargadwara, they will go to heaven for liberating their soul and will attain ultimate salvation.

-History

-Kapila Samhita mentioned that the Swargadwara one of a seven sacred places from the list, where Brahma was embodied from Heaven on earth with Indradyumna for consecrating the holy Trinity.
+Kapila Samhita said that the Swargadwara one of a seven sacred places from the list, where Brahma was embodied from Heaven on earth with Indradyumna for consecrating the holy Trinity.

-According to scriptures, the Daru Brahma (Soul stuff), from which the three main deities of the Jagannath temple are carved out, floated to the beach at Swargadwara.
-In every Amavasya Lord Jagannath in visiting sea which is said to be the in-law house of the Lord, through this holy cremation ground.
-On this holy site situated the temple of Goddess Smasana Kali.
-Goddess Kali acts as the guard of Swargadwar and stands as the proof for all Heaven going Soul.